Community Detection with the Map Equation and Infomap: Theory and Applications: Mapping Network Flows

 \subsection{Flow mapping}

-In networks with a modular structure where nodes are more strongly connected inside communities than between communities, as in the top row of \cref{fig:pipeline}, the random walker remains inside a community for a considerable time before exiting.
+In modular networks, nodes connect more strongly within communities than between them.
+As the top row of \cref{fig:pipeline} illustrates, random walkers tend to stay inside communities for extended periods before exiting.

-To capture these patterns, we capitalize on the correspondence between detecting regularities in data and compressing the data, formalized by the minimum description length principle.
-Grounded in information theory, the minimum description length principle posits that the best explanation for a data sequence is the one that provides the shortest description of that data \cite{rissanen1978modeling}.
+To capture these modular patterns, we capitalize on the correspondence between detecting regularities in data and compressing those data, formalized by the minimum description length principle~\cite{rissanen1978modeling}.
+Compression algorithms aim to represent data compactly by exploiting their regularities.
+Conversely, we aim to identify regularities in complex systems and measure our success by the compression they enable.
+The minimum description length principle applied to modular network flows formalizes this duality: the partition that best explains a network's modular flows is the one that most effectively compresses a description of the random walk (\cref{fig:mdl}).

+To identify flow modules in a network using the minimum description length principle, we imagine a communication system using efficient codes to transmit the random walk's trajectory.
+As the random walker moves from node to node, it generates a sequence of node visits.
+If the network has modular regularities, so will the sequence.
+By identifying the structure that generates the sequence, we can describe the sequence more compactly with an efficient code~\cite{shannon1948mathematical}.
+For example, we can exploit frequently visited nodes within modules, much like text compression algorithms exploit repeated patterns.
+When the code structure mirrors the network's modular organization, the random walk description compresses more effectively.

 Applying the minimum description length principle involves finding the model that can explain the data with the shortest possible code, trading off between model complexity and model fit.

-To identify flow modules in the network, we aim to compress a modular description of a random walk on the network.
 A schematic network with four modules illustrates (Fig.~\ref{fig:complexity}): Placing all nodes in a single module minimizes the model complexity with a costly description of the random walker's position among all nodes in the network.
 The model maximally underfits the data.
 A two-module solution increases the model complexity, requiring specifying movements also between modules.
 But communicating the random walker's position given the module information is cheaper with fewer nodes to discern.
 The shortest possible description length decreases with three and four modules because the cost for model complexity increases slower than the description of the random walker's position given the module information.
+Increasing the module complexity beyond four modules leads to overfitting and higher description length in this example.
+The shortest cost for specifying the position in smaller modules cannot compensate for more complex models.
+The model with one module for each node has the highest model complexity, maximally overfitting the data.